orientechnologies/orientdb-docs/Console-Command-Dictionary-Get.md

 --------------------------------------------------
 ```

-To know all the keys stored in the database dictionary use the [dictionary keys](Console-Command-Dictionary-Keys.md) command.
+To know all the keys stored in the database dictionary use the [DICTIONARY KEYS](Console-Command-Dictionary-Keys.md) command.

 For complete index (and dictionary) guide look at [Index guide](Indexes.md).